 The USLP_MC_OCF Service provides transfer of fixed-length data units, each consisting of four octets, in the OCF of Transfer Frames in a VC.
 The service is unidirectional and sequence-preserving.
 The inclusion of an OCF_SDU in a Transfer Frame is signaled in the Transfer Frame Header.
 The transfer is synchronized with the release of Transfer Frames of a VC.
 The service does not guarantee completeness, but it may signal gaps in the sequence of SDUs delivered to the receiving user.

-Only one user on the receive side, identified with the MCID of the Master Channel, can use the USLP_MC_OCF Service on a given MC.
+Only one user on the sending end, identified with the MCID of the Master Channel, can use the USLP_MC_OCF Service on a given MC.
+Only one user on the receivingend, identified with the MCID of the Master Channel, can use the USLP_MC_OCF Service on a given MC.
 Only one USLP_MC_OCF service can exist within an MC, and that service may be utilized by multiple VCs that are designated by the VC Managed Parameter ‘Inclusion of OCF’ to support the service.

+NOTE – For the USLP_MC_OCF Service the sending end is the one inserting the OCF (e.g. the end running the FARM) while the receiving end is the one extracting the OCF (e.g. the end running the FOP).

 When OCFs contain a Frame Security Report (FSR) or a CLCW/PLCW, the USLP_MC_OCF User at the sending end (i.e., where FARM and SDLS secured link Recipient is located) supplies the OCFs to be included in USLP Transfer Frames.
-This Recommended Standard does not specify how the OCF User receives CLCWs/PLCWs or FSRs and how they are multiplexed before supplying them to the USLP Service Provider.
+This Recommended Standard does not specify how the USLP_MC_OCF User receives CLCWs/PLCWs or FSRs and how they are multiplexed before supplying them to the USLP Service Provider.

 When OCFs contain an FSR or a CLCW/PLCW, the USLP_MC_OCF User at the receiving end (i.e., where SDLS secured link Initiator and FOP is located) receives from the MC Demultiplexing Function the OCFs included in USLP Transfer Frames from the MC Demultiplexing Function.
-This Recommended Standard does not specify how the OCF user demultiplexes the received OCFs, the interfaces and methods by which FSRs or CLCWs/PLCWs are delivered to the SDLS function at the Initiator end, or the pertinent FOP.
+This Recommended Standard does not specify how the USLP_MC_OCF user demultiplexes the received OCFs, the interfaces and methods by which FSRs or CLCWs/PLCWs are delivered to the SDLS function at the Initiator end, or the pertinent FOP.

-The user is identified with the GVCID of the VC.
-SDUs from different OCF users are multiplexed together for delivery within the OCF of the transmitted VC.

 USLP_MC_OCF SERVICE PARAMETERS

 General